Akhil353/student/_posts/Tangibles/2023-11-01-Individual-Review.md

     }
 ```

-## Moving Background Page
+## Breaking Bad Desert Page
 Contains a still image in the background with a tumbleweed rolling across the screen to replicate the breaking bad desert.
 Uses OOP to create the tumbleweed rolling, and uses the page screen ratio for dimensions.
 Code to make the tumbleweed roll below:
 ```py
         const characterImg = new Image();